Learn More ♥ Live Healthier

 Quick facts YOU Need to Know

-Drug Class of antidepressants called selective serotonin reuptake inhibitors (SSRIs)
+Sertraline (Zoloft) is in a class of antidepressants called selective serotonin reuptake inhibitors (SSRIs)

-- Obsessive-compulsive disorder (OCD)
+- Obsessive-compulsive disorder(OCD)

 - Panic disorder

-- Social anxiety disorder\
+- Social anxiety disorder(SAD)

 Possible side effects of Zoloft: